-Come one, come all to Mardi Gras Fair Day, the biggest and most colourful event of the opening weekend of Sydney Gay and Lesbian Mardi Gras 2018.
-Fair Day returns to its home in Victoria Park in Camperdown on Sunday 18 February for a full day of entertainment and picnicking in the sun.
-Every year, a melting pot of 70,000 smiling faces gather together in the park to celebrate not only the beginning of Mardi Gras, but also the power and beauty of diversity.
+Come one, come all to Mardi Gras Fair Day, the biggest and most colourful event of the opening weekend of Sydney Gay and Lesbian Mardi Gras 2020.
+Join us at Victoria Park in Camperdown on Sunday 16 February for a full day of entertainment and picnicking in the sun.
+Every year, a melting pot of 80,000 smiling faces gather together in the park to celebrate not only the beginning of Mardi Gras, but also the power and beauty of diversity.

 To ensure that everyone has a great day, there's a few key things that you should know about attending Fair Day:

 - Fair Day is a no smoking event.
 We ask that you smoke 10m away from the event site.

 - No Glass.
 There is strictly no glass to be brought into Fair Day.